 Kendrick Riggs, Stoll Keenon Odgen PLLC

 Ferdinand Risco, Transit Authority of River City (TARC)

 Charlie Scholtz, Brown-Forman

 Joe Steier, Signature Healthcare

-Doug Stough, AssuredPartners NL
+Doug Stough, AssuredPartners

 Bill Strench, Frost Brown Todd LLC